Stephanie Ferguson Stephanie Ferguson

 national hiring rate

 The Great Resignation has pulsed through media headlines.
 However, ‘The Great Reshuffle’ is a more accurate explanation of the changes taking place in the workforce.
-The rate at which employees quit their jobs grew drastically since November 2020, but is trending downward.
+The rate at which employees quit their jobs has grown drastically since November 2020 but is trending downward.
 At the same time, hiring continues to outpace quits.
-High quit rates coupled with even higher hiring rates shows that workers are leaving their current employer for a new one – often in search of higher pay, more growth opportunities, or a change in industry and culture.
+High quit rates coupled with even higher hiring rates shows that workers are leaving their current employer for a new one—often in search of higher pay, more growth opportunities, or a change in industry and culture.

 Job openings have largely increased in most states since February 2020.

-Nearly every state has more job openings today than it had before the pandemic.
-Job openings are slowing down in some states, but Delaware and South Carolina have had an increase in job openings by 50% or more between February 2020 and January 2024.
-States on average had a 27% job opening increase from February 2020 to January 2024 – a sign that businesses are still creating jobs across the nation.
+While most states have more job openings today than before the pandemic, job openings are slowing down across the country.
+States, on average, had an 18% job opening increase February 2020 to July 2024 – a sign that businesses are still creating jobs across the nation.

 The Great Reshuffle has affected some industries more than others.